-Usage uart_writeAvailability(Uart_Reg reg)
+Usage u32 uart_writeAvailability(u32 reg)

 Include driver/uart.h

 Parameters [IN] reg struct of the UART register

-Description UART read/write FIFO.
+Returns [OUT] reg FIFO availability

+Description Read the number of bytes in the TX FIFO.

 Handling Interrupts

 There are two kinds of interrupts, trap vectors and PLIC interrupts, and you handle them using different methods.